This is draft guidance, and we welcome your feedback

 Additionally, all urban buses must comply with the vehicle standards contained in the Requirement for urban buses in New Zealand, unless a variation has been sought and approved from Waka Kotahi NZ Transport Agency.

-These features need to be considered when determining the amount of space required for the design of public transport facilities.
+The features below need to be considered when determining the amount of space required for the design of public transport facilities:

 It is expected that public transport facilities are designed to accommodate the ‘standard’ vehicle dimensions, including provision of a bicycle rack to account for future proofing.

 Note that the Vehicle Dimensions and Mass Rule and the Requirement for urban buses take precedence over the dimensions contained in the table below if there are any discrepancies.